fwx5618177/simple_blog/docs/2023/09/cicd_yml_instros/cicd_yml_instros_zh.md

 on:
   push:
     branches:
-      - master # Trigger the workflow on push to main branch
+      - master # Trigger the workflow on push to master branch

 jobs:
   release: